 Then along came one of the Redwood Empires greatest stars, Montgomery’s Mel Gray.

 As a sophomore in 1965 he would win the North Bay League 100 in a new meet record 9.9 seconds.

 He would become one of only two NBL runners to ever win three 100 titles taking 1966 in 9.8 and 1967 running a wind aided 9.4 in the trials before taking the finals in a wind legal 9.5.

 His senior year he won the California State Meet in record time.

 Gray ran four 100 yard races of 9.4 in 1967.
 All equaled the National High School record and the last, at the State Meet, broke the California State Meet record.

 As a junior he broke the Redwood Empire Record running 9.6.

 His 9.4’s are equal to about 10.54 for 100 meters.

-Of all the 100’s under All Conditions for the Redwood Empire, Gray has ten of the fastest 41 races ever run.
+Of all the 100’s under All Conditions for the Redwood Empire, Gray has the seven fastest ever run.